-We are excited to welcome the Class of 2022 back to campus for in-person Convocation ceremonies.
 Answers to many commonly asked questions related to Convocation ceremonies can be found in the expandable sections below.
-We will add and adjust this information as we move closer to our Convocation dates, so please check back often.
-We will also communicate all important updates to graduates via their Dalhousie email account in the weeks leading up to your ceremony.
+We will add and adjust this information as we move closer to our Spring Convocation dates, so please check back often.
+We will also communicate all important updates to graduates via their Dalhousie email account in the months leading up to your graduation.

 Gown and Hood Rental - Graduates

 Academic Dress (hood and gown), is rented by graduates for our Convocation ceremonies from Gaspard, Inc., a third-party vendor.
 The Gowns Room is only open during Convocation season in Spring and Fall.

 Academic dress — also known as academic costume or regalia — are the distinctive gowns and hoods worn by all participants (including faculty members and university officials who sit onstage) during a Convocation ceremony.

 Graduates are required to rent Academic Dress for their Convocation ceremony.
 A professional photographer will be on-campus during Convocation week for graduates who wish to arrange formal portrait sittings with their academic dress.

 There are other options for graduates who wish to take portrait photographs in the months leading up to their Convocation ceremonies.